-Isn’t it fascinating that how so many people from different parts of the world, including you and me, have one thing in common – the urge of keep visiting new places?
+Isn’t it fascinating that how so many people from different parts of the world, including you and me, have one thing in common – the urge to keep visiting new places?
 It is because the rush that we feel when we go to a strange land is addictive, and one can never get enough of it.
 And thankfully, our world is so vast that we cannot run out of new places to go to, at least not in a single lifetime!

 Now, a few months back, I and a bunch of my friends suddenly experienced this urge.
 One evening, we were just sitting and talking about how everybody we know is either going to or returning from a trip.
 After the end of that conversation, we just looked at each other and knew that we also had to go somewhere, and soon!